 Your customers are the reason your business is still standing.
 They are generating your company revenue by purchasing your products and services.
-If you have an abundance of happy customers purchasing your items, your business is booming.
-On the other hand, if you have many few happy customers, who aren’t purchasing your products very often, your business could be in trouble.
-The difference between a satisfied customer and dissatisfied customer may be determined by the type of customer service you offer.
-When it comes to customer service, customers have expectations.
+The difference between a satisfied customer and dissatisfied customer are often determined by the type and quality of customer services you offer.
+When it comes to customer service, customers have high expectations.
 They want to feel valued and appreciated while having great service from you and your company.
-Here are five things customers expect from your customer service.
+Here are five things customers expect from customer service.

 1. Multiple Contact Methods

 Customers love to feel connected to you and your business.
 When it comes to customer satisfaction, they love to have options for maintaining contact with your company.
 Stay connected with your customer base via email, live chat, telephone, or social media.
 For example, when a customer is doing a simple interaction such as changing a password, they would rather have a simple method of communication such as email or customer self-serve when verifying ownership.
 However, when a customer is doing a more complex task, they prefer to have a more personalized method of communication such as talking on the phone or in person.
 In the end, customers want the freedom of choice regarding contact methods.